jvillanueva3651/HabitGuard/README.md

 #### Features
+* Account Creation with Authentication Tokens: Securely create accounts using authentication tokens from Google Firebase.
+* User Profile Management: Create and manage personalized user profiles.
+* Credential Storage: Remember and securely store user credentials for easy access.
-* Add, edit, and delete habits
+* Habit Management: Add, edit, and delete habits effortlessly.
-* Add, edit, and delete financial transactions
+* Transaction Management: Add, edit, and delete transactions with ease.
+* Comprehensive Summary Page: View a detailed summary of habits and transactions.
+* Activity Streaks Summary: Track and summarize streaks of activities.
+* Insightful Suggestions: Receive personalized suggestions through analysis of habits and transactions.

 #### Application Walkthrough
 Once the app is installed a user will need to navigate to the bottom of the page to click on the Don't have an account?
 Register now prompt.